peckjon/sleepy_install/README.md

-Wait for N minutes during install.
+Wait for 60 seconds during install.
 No other features; use for testing time-dependent automation.